Q Radio Belfast: BCR (1990–1996)

 Prior to its relaunch in 1996, Citybeat was known as BCR or Belfast Community Radio, a community focused station which failed to attract listener interest.
 BCR launched at 7.30am on 6 April 1990 and managed to stay on the air for six years.
 BCR presenters prior to the 1996 relaunch included Rick Nugent, Maurice Jay, Mal Reynolds, Kenny Tosh Stuart Robinson, Phil Doyle, Paul Orr and Stephen Nolan.
 At the time of its demise, BCR was pulling in little over 30,000 listeners.
 Stuart Robinson was the last presenter on BCR when it switched to Citybeat at midnight on 30 September 1996.
-Citybeat officially launched at 8am on 30 September with the new breakfast show presented by Dave Stephens and Caroline Bartley.
+Citybeat officially launched on 1 October 1996.
+The first show was the new breakfast show presented by Dave Stephens and Caroline Bartley.

 The station broadcast from the basement of Russell Court Complex on Belfast's Lisburn Road.
 In 1997 (as Citybeat) the station moved to Stranmillis before moving in 2006 to Ormeau Road.

 Rick Nugent was the first presenter on BCR who launched the station with "Maira O'Connell" and "Feet of a Dancer".
 Nugent left when Citybeat started in 1996 but returned as Nolan's replacement in 2003 before leaving again in 2005.